hummingbird-project/hummingbird/README.md

 ## Hummingbird

 Hummingbird is a lightweight and flexible web application framework that runs on top of HummingbirdCore.
-It is designed to require the minimum number of dependencies and makes no use of Foundation.

-It provides a router for directing different endpoints to their handlers, middleware for processing requests before they reach your handlers and processing the responses returned, support for adding channel handlers to extend the HTTP server and providing custom encoding/decoding of `Codable` objects.
+It is designed to require the minimum number of dependencies.
+It provides a router for directing different endpoints to their handlers, middleware for processing requests before they reach your handlers and processing the responses returned and providing custom encoding/decoding of `Codable` objects.

 ```swift
 import Hummingbird